DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 When the players enter, these Vistani eye them with brief interest, but soon return to their drinks, departing the tavern soon after.
 (Alenka and Mirabel return to Tser Pool.
 Sorvia, a spy for Strahd, travels to Castle Ravenloft to report that new outsiders have entered Barovia.)

 As the PCs speak with Arik, Ismark approaches, offers to pay for their drinks, and invites them to his table.
-He notes that the players appear to be newcomers to Barovia, apologizes for the state of the village, and asks sympathetically how they've come to arrive in the valley.
+He notes that the players appear to be newcomers to Barovia, apologizes for the state of the village, and asks how they've come to arrive in the valley.
+"You must have a thousand questions," he says sympathetically.
+"I'd be glad to answer as many as I can."

 > [!profile]+ **Profile: Ismark Kolyanovich**
 >